pramodsinghlodhi/NowFiber24/README.md

     ```

 3.  **Set up environment variables:**
-    Create a new file named `.env` in the root of your project.
+    Create a new file named `.env` in the root of your project and add your API keys.
 This file is for secret keys and should not be committed to version control.
     ```env
     # .env

-    # This key is required for the client-side Genkit AI flows to function.
+    # Genkit API Key (Client-side)
     # Get your key from Google AI Studio.
     GEMINI_API_KEY=your_google_ai_studio_api_key

+    # Firebase Service Account (Server-side)
+    # This is CRITICAL for server-side operations (actions, API routes) to work.
+    # Path to your service account JSON file, relative to the project root.
+    GOOGLE_APPLICATION_CREDENTIALS=./serviceAccountKey.json
     ```

 4.  **Run the development server:**